ZhangRui111/Rui_utils/README.md

 - **shuffle_data.py**:

-    Shuffle the data (features and labels).
+    Shuffle the data (features and labels) using sklearn or numpy.

 - **load_datasets.py**: